Report Housing Benefit fraud

 Why we need to stop Housing Benefit fraud

 Some people believe that Housing Benefit fraud is a victimless crime and is therefore okay.
 This is not the case.
-In 2018/19 there were over 3,500 cases of Housing Benefit fraud in the UK.
 It takes money away from vital services and those that truly need help.

 - Corporate Fraud

 - Corporate Fraud Team